 Last Updated on

 What software you decide to use will depend on your end goals and level of skill.
 Some opt to go with easy website builder software to get through the process in as few steps as possible.
-Others value the richness of more complex website building programs.
+Others value the richness of more complex DIY website builders.